The Planters' Guild · A Pillar of the Guild

 A poinsettia's red "petals" are bracts.
 The actual flowers are the green-yellow cyathia clustered in the center, each one a miniature inflorescence pretending to be a single flower.

-By November 2026 you should be able to read what a flower actually is — counting florets in a sunflower head, tracing the determinate-versus-indeterminate logic of a raceme versus a cyme, naming the spathe-and-spadix of an aroid.
+By the end of 2026 you should be able to read what a flower actually is — counting florets in a sunflower head, tracing determinate-versus-indeterminate logic, naming the spathe-and-spadix of an aroid.
 The cyathium ties it together: what looks like one flower is often many, and what looks like many is sometimes one.

 How to use this hub

-If you're new to the pillar, watch the schedule strip for the next entry (Solitary, Jun 12).
+If you're new to the pillar, start at № 01, Solitary.
+It and Spike (№ 02) are both live now, and Raceme is up next.
 Trying to name an inflorescence you're holding?
-Scan the cards above until you see one that fits.
+Scan the cards until you see one that fits.
 Teachers: every form is a self-contained mini-lesson with the science cited and the pollination story attached.
 Welcome in.

 Sources